 Besides the old standby activities for winter weather: building snowmen, sledding, snowball fights, roasting s'mores, baking goodies, what else is there to do?
-Whatever they did before TV, video games and Apple products!
 If you and your kids are climbing the walls, here are a few different activities you can do at home when it's too dangerous to get out there and drive.
-I got some of these ideas from my friends, and family while others are some that I've grown to love doing over the years!

 For babies, toddlers and preschoolers:

 1. Set up your own sensory table: Get a rubbermaid container and fill with water or sand and have them move their toys around in it.
 Just make sure they don't eat the sand if they are babies.

 2. A good idea for babies too is to set them in their highchair so they are contained and put a variety of food supplies on it to play with: Pudding, cool whip, any mushy food like bananas, avocado, etc. and let them be little artists3.
 Make your own bubbles or homemade play dough!
 Half the fun is making it.
 As long as you have cream of tartar on hand for the play dough, it's so easy to make.

 4. Boardgames such as Candyland, Chutes and Ladders are fun ways to have the whole family engage in an activity.

 5. Block activity building for families to build something together like a Castle, a town or racetrack